 Another valuable plan is Peoples Health’s HMO plan.
 Peoples Health has a higher MOOP of $3,45 and requires dual eligibility.
 Dual eligibility means you qualify for both Medicaid and Medicare.

 Another HMO plan comes from Humana.
-Humana has a low MOOP of $3,400 and has a chronic or disabling eligibility.
-This eligibility means you need to have a certain disability or chronic condition to qualify for plan enrollment.
+Humana has a low MOOP of $3,400 and has chronic or disabling eligibility.
+This eligibility means you must have a certain disability or chronic condition to qualify for plan enrollment.

 Is Medicare Advantage based on your income in New Orleans?

 While Part B premiums can be higher for Original Medicare in New Orleans, Louisiana, based on your income, the same isn’t the case for Medicare Advantage plans.
 Instead, their total costs depend upon each particular plan and your location.

 Can I add Part D anytime in New Orleans, LA?

 In most cases, you’ll need to add a Part D plan either in your IEP or Annual Enrollment Period.
 However, some situations allow you to add this plan at any time.

 Does Medigap cover drugs in New Orleans, LA?